yurikoval/omniauth-slack/README.md

 ⚠   **_WARNING_**: You are viewing the README of the MASTER branch of the GINJO fork of omniauth-slack.
 This document may refer to features not yet released.
+Conversely (or maybe inversely), This branch may contain features  and changes not yet documented.

 To view current or previous releases: